Reinhold Hanisch: Hanisch's statements about Hitler

 Hanisch said Hitler had a marked disinclination to work.
 In particular, Hanisch disputed Hitler's assertion in Mein Kampf that Hitler had earned his living in Vienna for a time as a worker: "I've never seen him do hard work, yet I heard that he had labored as a construction worker.
 Contractors employ only strong and powerful people."
 Hanisch maintained that in windy speeches Hitler had repeatedly opposed the Social Democratic Party and, unlike the other residents of the men's home, always came down on the side of the state.

 Hanisch also stressed that Hitler had a good relationship with the Jews in the men's home.
-Hitler associated almost exclusively with Jews and his best friend in the home was the Jewish copper cleaner Josef Neumann.
+According to this account, Hitler associated almost exclusively with Jews, and his best friend in the home was the Jewish copper cleaner Josef Neumann.
 Another Jewish friend was a one-eyed locksmith's assistant, Simon Robinsohn, who came from the town of Lisko in Galicia.
 The truth of these statements has been verified by historians.

-According to Hanisch, Hitler pursued money making schemes with another Meldemannstrasse Dormitory resident, Josef Greiner; on one occasion, the two tried to collect excess paste and sell it as homemade antifreeze - but only in summer, so their fraud would not be discovered.
+According to Hanisch, Hitler pursued money-making schemes with another Meldemannstrasse dormitory resident, Josef Greiner; on one occasion, the two tried to collect excess paste and sell it as homemade antifreeze – but only in summer, so their fraud would not be discovered.

-In the book, The Mind of Adolf Hitler, Hanisch reports: "He (Hitler) was never an ardent worker, was unable to get up in the morning, had difficulty in getting started, and seemed to be suffering from a paralysis of the will."
+In the book The Mind of Adolf Hitler, Hanisch reports: "He (Hitler) was never an ardent worker, was unable to get up in the morning, had difficulty in getting started, and seemed to be suffering from a paralysis of the will."

 Death

-According to the records of the Viennese authorities, Hanisch died after two months incarceration, 2 February 1937, of a heart attack in prison in Vienna.
-Hitler biographer Joachim Fest claims Hitler had Hanisch murdered.
+According to the records of the Viennese authorities, Hanisch died of a heart attack, on 2 February 1937, after two months' incarceration in Vienna.
+Hitler's biographer Joachim Fest claims Hitler had Hanisch murdered.